George Mavrikos

-George Mavrikos (born 1950) is the General Secretary of the World Federation of Trade Unions (WFTU) in Athens, Greece.
+George Mavrikos (born 1950) is a former General Secretary of the World Federation of Trade Unions (WFTU) in Athens, Greece.
 He is a leading member of the Communist Party of Greece (KKE), and former member of Greek parliament.
 He is largely credited for having led the successful efforts to halt the decline of the World Federation of Trade Unions since the fall of the Soviet Union.
 Since his election as general secretary during the congress in Havana in 2005, the World Federation of Trade Unions has seen an increase in its number of affiliates and has successfully managed to recruit several trade union of importances in Western Europe.